ja-relampagos/ja-relampagos.github.io/_pages/about.md

 My research focuses on the structure and dynamics of the Earth's magnetosphere, specifically on its interactions with the solar wind and the ionosphere.

-I use a combination of in situ spacecraft observations and ground-based instruments such as SuperDARN (Super Dual Auroral Radar Network) to gain a better understanding of the interplay between the magnetosphere, the ionosphere and the influence of solar wind-driven processes.
+I use a combination of in situ spacecraft observations and ground-based instruments such as <a href="https://superdarn.ca/">SuperDARN</a> (Super Dual Auroral Radar Network) to gain a better understanding of the interplay between the magnetosphere, the ionosphere and the influence of solar wind-driven processes.

 Other research interests include: